koho/coredns-chinadns/README.md

 * **DBFILE** the mmdb database file path.
 We recommend updating your mmdb database periodically for more accurate results.
 * **TO...** are the main destination endpoints to forward to.
 We usually add a dns server inside China to this list.
-* `fallback` specifies the fallback upstream servers.
-  * `TO...` are the fallback destination endpoints to forward to.
-We usually add a dns server outside China to this list.
+* `block` specifies the query type blocked from fallback upstreams.
+It generates an empty answer list for this type as the response of fallback upstreams.
 * `reload` change the period between each database file reload.
 A time of zero seconds disables the feature.
   Examples of valid durations: "300ms", "1.5h" or "2h45m".
 See Go's [time](https://godoc.org/time) package.
 Default is 30s.
 * **IGNORED_NAMES** in `except` is a space-separated list of domains to exclude from forwarding to fallback upstreams.